 1900 - 1914

-Lyre tops were streetlights with a decorative top resembling a lyre or "harp".
+Streetlights from the Edwardian period often had curling designs inspired by the popular design style of the time, Art Nouveau, as well as classical designs based on ancient styles, like the Windsor Streetlight from 1914 Los Angeles.
+Lyre tops were one of these popular styles, and were decorated with a top that resembled a lyre or "harp".
 The shade was held inside the lyre, much like a bulb is protected inside a table lamp.

 1920s - 1930s